Types of Student Loans

-Federal & Private Student Loan Options in 2019
+Federal vs. Private Student Loan Options for 2021

 Federal Student Loans

 What are federal student loans?
-To put it simply, federal student loans are funded and provided by the Federal Government.
-While there are different types of federal loans, they often offer specific benefits over private loans, such as income-based repayment plans and fixed interest rates.
+To put it simply, federal loans are provided by the government.
+While there are several different types of federal loans, most offer meaningful benefits compared to private loans – such as income-based repayment plans, loan forgiveness programs, in-school payment deferment, and low fixed interest rates.

 - Direct Subsidized Loans

 - Direct Unsubsidized Loans

 - Federal Family Education Loan Program (FFEL)